pyinat/pyinaturalist/docs/user_guide.md

 >>> # From now on, all API calls will use this user-agent.
 ```

-To set this for individual requests, all API functions accept an optional `user_agent` parameter:
+Or to set this for individual requests, all API functions accept an optional `user_agent` parameter:
 ```python
 >>> from pyinaturalist import get_observation
 >>> get_observation(observation_id=16227955, user_agent='Jane Doe \<jane.doe@gmail.com>')